 Future Developments.
-The Board may, in the future, authorize the Fund to invest in securities contracts and investments other than those listed in this SAI and in the Fund's Prospectus, provided they are consistent with the Fund's investment objective and do not violate any investment restrictions or policies.
+The Board may, in the future, authorize the Funds to invest in securities contracts and investments other than those listed in this SAI and in the Funds' Prospectus, provided they are consistent with each Fund's investment objective and do not violate any investment restrictions or policies.